An App for People Who Learn Hard Things

 Export to Study Note

-Every checked depth response compiles into a single clean text — your personal study note for that piece of knowledge, written entirely in your own words.
+Every checked depth response compiles into a single clean text note for that question, written entirely in your own words.
+Your knowledge, in your language, on demand.
+Not someone else's summary.

 Your words, not someone else's →